 About the author

 JoAnn Chateau likes progressive politics and loves the canines.
-In fact, she writes fiction about Chester (the Alpha Bichon) and his friends--always with a dash of humor and a dab of poli-sci.
-Although JoAnn's views are augmented by her former professional life in Psychology and Information Science, don't take everything she says toooo seriously -- what you think and do is much more important!
+She sometimes writes fiction about Chester (the Alpha Bichon) and his friends -- with a dash of humor and dab of Poli-Sci.
+JoAnn's views and insights are tinted by her past profession in Counseling, Christian theological studies, and Library and Information Science training.
 Retired now, JoAnn enjoys the creative life.